 Categorical Program - This three-year comprehensive training pathway in Internal Medicine is for individuals destined for careers in either academic or community-based General Internal Medicine, and for individuals who will go on to seek subspecialty fellowship training.
-Each year the University of Michigan recruits a talented and diverse group of 44 trainees into the categorical program.
+Each year Michigan Medicine recruits a talented and diverse group of 44 trainees into the categorical program.
 The training is balanced between inpatient and ambulatory experiences and is broad-based, providing exposure to generalists, hospitalists and a wide variety of subspecialists.
 All of the training occurs in an academic environment, under the supervision of University of Michigan faculty members, and exposes the learners to cutting-edge technology and to world-class research.
 Learn more.

 Primary Care Program

 Primary Care Program - Residents in our Categorical Internal Medicine program can elect to participate in our Primary Care Program.
 Since this track is embedded within our traditional categorical training program, residents may elect to join this track either in their first or second year of residency training.
 Learn more.